Microwave radiometry of a quantum-critical, hybrid Josephson array: Additional sample

-A previous sample was loaded to the dilution refrigerator in a different measurement configuration without the cryogenic switch to perform calibration in-situ.
-The measurement setup had less filtering and higher noise level than the setup used in this work and presented in Fig.~\ref{fig:fig_fridge}.
-This sample had a slightly different four-probe measurement geometry but was fabricated of a similar Al/InAs wafer and had the same number of junctions and overall orientation as sample 1 in this work.
-We present data in Fig.~\ref{fig:sample0} to demonstrate another anomalous metal device with corresponding excess noise spike at the onset of resistance saturation.
-In this sample, in the less well-filtered measurement chain, we observe a massive spike in excess noise, of nearly $500~\mathrm{mK}$, which roughly corresponds to the cryostat temperature at the onset of resistance saturation.
+An additional sample device S0 was loaded to the dilution refrigerator in a different measurement configuration without the cryogenic switch (so \textit{in-situ} calibration cannot be performed).
+The measurement setup had less filtering and higher noise level than the setup used in this work and presented in \reffig{fig:fig_fridge}.
+This device had a slightly different four-probe measurement geometry but was fabricated on a similar Al/InAs wafer and had the same number of junctions and overall orientation as device S1 in this work.
+We present data in \reffig{fig:sample0} to demonstrate another anomalous metal device with corresponding excess noise spike at the onset of resistance saturation.
+In device S0, in the less well-filtered measurement chain, we observe a massive spike in excess noise of about $450~\mathrm{mK}$, which roughly corresponds to the cryostat temperature at the onset of resistance saturation.
+The noise spike presented in \reffig{fig:sample0} was measured with the lockin amplifier unplugged, and therefore no bias applied to the sample.
+A separate resistance measurement with a 50~$\mu$V excitation applied to sample and fridge lines in series (different filters than in main text) is plotted as well.
 In this case the noise $P'/k_B$ was calibrated by taking a temperature sweep and performing a linear fit to extract the gain (in $W/K$), and then dividing the noise power measured by the gain to get the value in $K$.
 The added noise temperature due to the amplifier is not calibrated out.
 No responsivity curve or detailed hot-cold calibration with $50~\Omega$ caps was performed.